Morikko/synctabgroups-docs/guides/10-Groups.markdown

  - Check: Save the edition

 ### Switch
- - Click on the Group Name (and around)
+ - Left click on the Group Name (and around)
  - On a closed group:
    - In the current window:
      - The previous group is closed (and saved)